 - 2.1 Rugby Borough Council Planning: Has no comments in relation to this application, subject to no objection from relevant technical consultees, residents and businesses in the Rugby Borough Council area. - 2.2 Rugby Borough Council Environmental Health Officer: No objection, subject to the following observation: As the development is within the Rugby Smoke Control area it should be ensured that if installed, any chimney-based exhaust ventilators from the hot smoke rooms are adequately controlled to prevent smoke emissions.
-The emission of dark smoke would be an offence under the Clean Air Act 1993 part 1. - 2.3 WCC Highways: No objection. - 2.4 County Archaeologist: No response received. - 2.5 County Ecologist: No response received.
-In response to the previous application (reference RBC/22CC007) the County Ecologist had no objections to the proposal, subject to conditions requiring the submission of a Construction Environmental Management Plan (CEMP), which should include pre-commencement checks for breeding birds, reptiles and hedgehog and appropriate working practices and safeguards for wildlife that are to be employed whilst works are taking place on site, and the submission of a combined ecological and landscaping scheme.
-(Note: This requirement was incorporated into a planning condition on the previous permission which would be replicated if permission is granted for the current proposal.)
+The emission of dark smoke would be an offence under the Clean Air Act 1993 part 1. - 2.3 WCC Highways: No objection. - 2.4 County Archaeologist: No response received. - 2.5 County Ecologist: No response received. - 2.6 County Landscape Architect: No response received. - 2.7 Warwickshire Fire & Rescue Service Fire Protection: Had no objection to the original application in February 2023, subject to the standard criteria for access to the site as set out in standard response letter FPP2 being met, and have no further comment to make to the current application. - 2.8 Warwickshire Fire & Rescue Service Water Department: No comment, as the site has been assessed as satisfactory with existing water supply. - 2.9 Environment Agency: No response received. - 2.10 Severn Trent Water: No response received. - 2.11 Cadent Gas Plant Protection: No response received. - 2.12 Planning Policy Team: No response received. - 2.13 Coventry Airport: No response received.

-- 2.6 County Landscape Architect: No response received.
-In response to the previous application (reference RBC/22CC007) the County Landscape noted that the maximum height of the new buildings is approximately 13 m and that the third and fourth floors would be visible from the road, adjacent footways and the public right of way 33/RB15/1 333/RB15/2 and suggested that further details should be provided on the proposed landscaping of the site. - 2.7 Warwickshire Fire & Rescue Service Fire Protection: Responded to the original application in February 2023 and have no further comment to make (no objection, subject to the standard criteria for access to the site as set out in standard response letter FPP2 being met). - 2.8 Warwickshire Fire & Rescue Service Water Department: No comment, as the site has been assessed as satisfactory with existing water supply. - 2.9 Environment Agency: No response received. - 2.10 Severn Trent Water: No response received. - 2.11 Cadent Gas Plant Protection: No response received. - 2.12 Planning Policy Team: No response received. - 2.13 Coventry Airport: No response received. - 2.14 Cllr Peter Butlin: No response received. - 2.15 Cllr Sarah Feeney: No response received. - 2.16 Cllr Barbara Brown: No response received. - 3.
-Publicity - 3.1 Four site notices were displayed on 26 October 2023, at the entrance to the site on Paynes Lane, at the junction of Lawford Road and Paynes Lane, on a lamppost at the junction of Lawford Road and the A4071 Rugby Western Relief Road, and one to the south of the site on the A4071, at the public footpath leading to Paynes Lane.
+- 2.14 Cllr Peter Butlin: No response received. - 2.15 Clir Sarah Feeney: No response received. - 2.16 Clir Barbara Brown: No response received.